Spurs sack manager Nuno after just four months in charge

-Tottenham announced on Monday they had sacked manager Nuno Espirito Santo after just four months in charge following their fifth defeat in 10 Premier League games.
+Tottenham on Monday sacked manager Nuno Espirito Santo after just four months in charge following their fifth defeat in 10 Premier League games.

 Tottenham have sacked manager Nuno Espirito Santo